JaNd3r/CKCircleMenuView/README.md

 * Depth effect by using drop shadow and scaling (default = NO)
 * Tap mode (default = NO)
 * Line mode (default = NO)
+* Tint mode uses the provided button image as an alpha mask, just like `UIButtonType.System` does (default = NO)
+* Background blur mode ignores the background color and uses a `UIVisualEffectsView` as the button's background (default = NO)

 ## Installation